Blaze vs Coyote Grills: Blaze Pro LUX 34 vs Coyote SL 36

 When it comes to blaze vs coyote grills, size matters — but not just in square inches.
 What really counts is how efficiently that space turns heat into delicious food and how well the grill handles a busy Saturday cookout on your patio.

 The Blaze Professional LUX 34-Inch Grill offers a total of 816 square inches of cooking surface, divided into a generous 615 sq.inch main grilling area and a 20 sq. inch warming rack.
-That’s room for about 24 burgers, plus space up top to toast buns or rest a rack of ribs.

 The layout is logical and balanced — Blaze’s heat zone separators make it easy to cook steak, chicken, and veggies all at once without cross-flaring or flavor overlap.
-The stainless steel cooking grates and even burner distribution ensure that no part of your meal is left out in the cold.

 Meanwhile, the Coyote SL 36-Inch Grill gives Blaze a run for its money in pure cooking real estate.